documentcloud/documentcloud/app/views/help/modification.markdown

 # Document Modification

 We don't tend to think of modifying source documents as something a responsible journalist would do, but there are absolutely times when you need to.
 Whether you're trying to protect the privacy of a minor by redacting personally identifying information from a foster care incident report, reorganizing a collection of letters or inserting a page that wasn't properly scanned, reporters do sometimes need to rework source documents to ready them for publication.
 That's why DocumentCloud provides tools for modifying documents.
-Open the document that needs correction, and look in sidebar specific tool you need.
+Open any document that needs correction, and look in sidebar specific tool you need.

 ## <span id="redactions">Redacting Documents</span>

-DocumentCloud is often used to analyze sensitive documents, and many of those documents contain names, phone numbers, social security numbers, or other personal information that must be redacted before publication.

-To get started, click **Redact this Document** under "Document Tools" in the sidebar.
-The cursor will turn into a crosshair.
-Browse the document, and draw black rectangular redactions over every passage you'd like to remove.
-When you're done redacting, click the "Save Redactions" button.
+Not everything is appropriate for publication. <a href="http://media.apps.chicagotribune.com/docs/ct-met-dcfs-letters.html">Reports from a state foster care agency</a> might illustrate a story well, but such documents are also usually full of sensitive information like the full names of minor children or other personally identifying information.
+We expect  newsroom to use their own policies and judgement in determining what is and is not suitable for publication.

+When you do need to redact passages from a document, open the document in DocumentCloud and look for **Redact Document** in the sidebar; select the tool.
+Draw a redaction just as you'd draw an annotation: set the cursor at one corner and drag until you've drawn your rectangle over the full passage.

 <img alt="screenshot of redaction process" src="/images/help/redact.jpg" class="full_line" />

+When you save your redactions, DocumentCloud will render new images and text information for each altered page.
+This means any corrections you have made to the text of a page will be lost when you save your redactions, though DocumentCloud won't touch pages you haven't redacted.

-DocumentCloud will proceed to render new, redacted images for each page you've altered.
-The redacted images will undergo OCR, and the newly redacted text will be reinserted into the document.
-The original PDF file will also be rebuilt, with the original version of the page being replaced by the redacted version.
-At the end of the process, no trace of the redacted passage should remain on DocumentCloud.
+The accompanying PDF of your document will also be rebuilt: the original page will be replaced with the redacted version.
+No trace of the redacted passage should remain in the document.
+Please do check your work, however!

 ## <span id="pagetools">Page Tools</span>